This ultimate guide to Lofoten will teach you everything you need to know to make your trip even more magical.

 WITHOUT A CAR: Want to see the highlights of Lofoten without driving yourself?
 Check out this private sightseeing tour from Svolvær or Leknes.
 You’ll get to experience Haukland and Uttakleiv Beach, Eggum, Lofotr Viking Museum, Unstad, Flakstad and Reine – in one day!

-You have plenty of options of how to get to Lofoten, depending on where you’re traveling from, season, budget and your preferred travel style:
+You have plenty of options for deciding on how to get to Lofoten islands, depending on where you’re traveling from, season, budget and your preferred travel style.

 Fly Directly To Lofoten

 The easiest option is to fly directly to one of Lofoten’s two airports in and pick up a rental car once you land.
 Flights to this part of Norway are often expensive, but if you book early it might be cheaper than the other options below (via Bodø, Evenes or Tromsø).
 I’ll admit I hate flying to Lofoten due to the tiny planes and awful turbulence, but I’m the biggest wuss so don’t mind me.
 Remember to book a rental car in advance at Svolvær Airport or Leknes Airport.